alissatroiano/Hue/README.md

 This project uses ***Heroku*** for live deployment.
 In order to ensure the application was successfully deployed, the developer followed these steps:

-1) Load the data from
+1) Load the data from SQLite3 local database via, `python3 manage.py loaddata`

 ## Credits